Counting Data Content Changes

 BIGINT

-number of recorded row changes
+Number of recorded row changes

 Using the emaj_detailed_log_stat_groups() function, detailed log statistics can be obtained for several groups at once:

-SELECT * FROM emaj.emaj_detailed_log_stat_groups('<group.names.array>', '<start.mark>',
+SELECT * FROM emaj.emaj_detailed_log_stat_groups(p_groupNames, p_firstMark, p_lastMark);

-SELECT * FROM emaj.emaj_sequence_stat_group('<group.name>', '<start.mark>', '<end.mark>');
+SELECT * FROM emaj.emaj_sequence_stat_group(p_groupName, p_firstMark, p_lastMark);

 Column